-- Mean contacts remain low in all four nations and across the regions of England. - Mean contacts for adults by age show a small upward movement for work contacts following the end of the Christmas break in working ages.
-Overall adult contacts are consistent with those seen during the second lockdown. - Mean contacts for individuals under 18 remain low after having reduced substantially during the school holidays.
-There has, however, been a modest increase in mean contacts in children - particularly pre-school and primary school-aged children - since the end of the school holidays. - Overall, mean contacts between age groups appear consistent between the first and current lockdowns (third lockdown).
-The main differences is that there appears to be more contact between children during this lockdown than there was during the first lockdown.
-Limited data are available for the third lockdown, and these patterns need further verification.
+- Mean contacts remain low in all four nations and across the regions of England. - Working-aged adults have reported a small increase in mean work contacts following the end of the Christmas break.
+Overall adult contacts are consistent with those seen during the second lockdown. - Mean contacts for individuals under 18 remain low after having reduced substantially during the school holidays. - Overall, mean contacts between age groups appear consistent between the first and current lockdowns (third lockdown).
+The main differences is that there appears to be slightly more contact between children aged 0-4 during this lockdown than there was during the first lockdown. - Comparing the second and third lockdowns, the main difference is school-related contacts amongst children being much higher in the second lockdown.

 Mean contacts amongst adults remain low (Figure 1).
-There is a suggestion of work contacts increasing following the end of the Christmas break.
-That is, despite the introduction of the third lockdown, work/education contacts for adults appear to be higher now than during the Christmas period.
+Work/education contacts have increased slightly but have remained mostly at similar levels to those seen during the Christmas break in working aged adults.
 Contacts in the home have remained broadly constant and contacts in the other setting (mostly social and leisure contacts) remain low and at similar levels to the previous lockdown.
 These patterns are consistent across age groups.
+Older adults (60+) report fewer contacts than younger adults, mainly due to lower work/education contacts (very few for the 70+ age group), but they also make fewer contacts in the home.

-Consistent with last week's report, mean contacts in under 18s remain low after having reduced substantially since school closures for holidays and third lockdown (Figure 2).
-There may have been small increases in contacts for younger children (pre- and primary-school-aged children) mainly due to a small increase in mean contacts in the educational context.
+Mean contacts in under 18s remain low (Figure 2).
+There may have been small increases in contacts for younger children (particularly pre-school-aged children) mainly due to an increase in mean contacts in the educational context (which includes nursery and day care).

-We have limited data for the current lockdown 5th-8th of January, but early indications suggest mean contacts between age groups is similar to those found during the first lockdown (Figure 3).
-The main difference is that there appears to be greater contact between younger children (pre- and primary school-aged children) compared with the first lockdown.
-Estimates of the difference between mean contacts will be improved next week once we have further data available for this lockdown.
-The overall magnitude of the matrices are similar with the ratio of the dominant eigenvalues being 1.10 (95% CI 1.03 to 1.17).
+Age-patterns of contact remain similar to those found during the first lockdown (Figure 3).
+There are slightly higher contacts between younger children (pre- and primary school-aged children) compared with the first lockdown.
+The overall magnitude of the matrices are very similar with the ratio of the dominant eigenvalues being 1.07 (95% CI 1.02 to 1.14).
+Though this difference appears to be due to the contacts between 0-4 year olds, this is consistent with early-year settings remaining open despite the closure of schools.